humangeo/DateSense/README.md

 ## Usage

 To parse one or more date strings using the default settings, you need only two lines.
-Here's an example that would output the string "%d %b %Y":
+Here's an example that outputs the string "%d %b %Y":

-    from DateSense.DSoptions import DSoptions
+    >>> from DateSense.DSoptions import DSoptions
-    print DSoptions.detect_format( ["15 Dec 2014", "9 Jan 2015"] )
+    >>> print DSoptions.detect_format( ["15 Dec 2014", "9 Jan 2015"] )

-    > %d %b %Y
+    %d %b %Y

 ## Customization